giovanniboscu/continuous-section-field/docs/user_guide.md

 )
 ```

-Define the Star Section (Tapering)
+Define the Start Section (Tapering)

 To create a tapered member (where the section grows or shrinks along the Z axis), you must define the polygons for the end coordinate.